omarkmu/pz-omichat/docs/sandbox-options/filters-predicates.md

 Determines whether the narrative style is used for a message.
 If narrative style is used, messages will be enclosed in quotes and prefixed with a dialogue tag depending on the stream.

-For example, with the default settings and a modified predicate, a message sent with `/yell Hey` will be transformed to `shouts, "Hey!"`.
+For example, with the default settings and a modified predicate, a message sent with `/yell Hey` will be transformed to `shouts, “Hey!”`.
 Note that the player name is not included; overhead and chat formats should include it as needed.
 See the [buffy preset](../sandbox-presets/index.md#buffy) for examples.